HarveyLab/mouseVR/README.md

 For part preparation you will need the following equipment:
 • Power drill
 • 1/4-20 thread cutting tap
 • Laser cutter with at least 12 x 24" bead, power to cut through 1/4 inch acrylic.
 (There are online services that will do this cutting for you if you don't have access to a laser cutter.
-WE have been quoted around $400 for cutting these desings, although there may be cheaper options).
+We've been quoted around $400 for cutting these designs, although there may be cheaper options).

 Steps:
 1. Laser cut the parts.
 The file you should need is https://github.com/HarveyLab/mouseVR/blob/master/Hardware/BackProjection/vrRig_laserCutter_allParts.pdf.
-The scale in the document should be 1:1, inch units, but a small 1x1" scale sqaure is included.
+The scale in the document should be 1:1, inch units, but a small 1x1" scale square is included.
 Ensure that it is 1" on each side, and scale parts uniformly if necessary.
-Arrage the parts for cutting. eg, for cutting on two 18 x 32" pieces of acrylic:
+Arrange the parts for cutting. eg, for cutting on two 18 x 32" pieces of acrylic:
 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/efficient_parts_layout.PNG)

 2. Tap holes in the laser cut parts.
 All round holes in the laser cut parts are either 0.26" through holes, or 0.2-0.21 holes